zafor158/Cancer-Chatbot/README.md

 ## Brief Contents that exist in the book:

-1.What is cancer?
+* What is cancer?
-2.Natural history: the life of a cancer
+* Natural history: the life of a cancer
-3.Pathology: defining a neoplasm 32
+* Pathology: defining a neoplasm 32
-4.Epidemiology: identifying causes for human cancers 5.Oncogenes, tumour suppressor genes and viruses 6.Chemical and radiation carcinogenesis 88 7.Mutations, DNA repair and genetic instability 8.Familial cancers
+* Epidemiology: identifying causes for human cancers
-9.Growth: a balance of cell proliferation, death and differentiation 10.Responding to the environment: growth regulation and signal transduction 11.Invasion and metastasis
-12.Principles of cancer treatment
-13.Approaches to cancer prevention